Lenin in October

 Lenin in October (Ленин в Октябре) is a 1937 Soviet biographical drama film directed by Mikhail Romm and Dmitri Vasilyev and starring Boris Shchukin, Nikolay Okhlopkov and Vasili Vanin.
 Made as a Soviet-realist propaganda work by the GOSKINO at the Mosfilm studio, it portrays the activities of Lenin at the time of the October Revolution.
-All Stalin scenes were expunged from the film for its reissue in 1958.
+All Stalin scenes were expunged from the film for its reissue in 1958 as a result of de-stalinisation.

 The movie was followed by Lenin in 1918, which was made two years later.

 Plot

 The story depicts the events of the October Revolution, the second of the two revolutions of 1917, and Lenin's pivotal role in organizing the Bolshevik uprising.
 Tensions are high in Petrograd as unrest brews among workers.
 Lenin secretly arrives at the Petrograd train station and is escorted through the security cordon by his bodyguard, a worker named Vasily.
 He meets with Joseph Stalin, portrayed as his closest ally.
 Soon after, a clandestine meeting of the Bolshevik Central Committee is shown, where the uprising is meticulously planned.

 The film showcases key moments in Soviet history: preparations for the revolution in Petrograd's factories and workshops, the iconic blank shot fired by the "Aurora" cruiser signalling the beginning of the attack on the Winter Palace, and the storming of the Winter Palace.
 The narrative emphasizes the betrayals of Lev Kamenev and Grigory Zinoviev, though these treacheries fail to derail the Bolsheviks' plans.

 The film concludes with the declaration of the revolution's victory at the Second All-Russian Congress of Soviets of Workers' and Soldiers' Deputies, with Lenin proclaiming:

 "Comrades!
 The workers' and peasants' revolution, the necessity of which the Bolsheviks have always spoken of, has been accomplished!"